Activist posts link to press image on a facebook post of a far-right party.

 Too small for public interest.

-Our story moves to the city of Augsburg in the south Germany federal state of Bavaria (ger.: Bayern).
+Our story moves to the city of Augsburg in the south German federal state of Bavaria (ger.: Bayern).

 The Public Prosecutor's Office (ger.